-The ESA BIC Start-up Challenge of the INNOspace Masters was looking for new technology transfer ideas and business models from earth into space and vice versa.
+The ESA BIC Start-up Challenge of the INNOspace Masters is looking for new technology transfer ideas and business models from earth into space and vice versa.
 Potential examples:

-With new commercial approaches, Airbus is positioning itself as an European leader at the pinnacle of technology and industrial development.
+Using new commercial approaches, Airbus is positioning itself as a European Leader and pioneer in the space sector with a strong focus on technology and industrial development.

-Airbus welcomes the opportunity to find external innovators with this award, in order to shape the future of commercial space together – along the complete aerospace value chain.
+Airbus welcomes the opportunity to find in the framework of this Challenge external innovators to shape the future of commercial space together – along the entire value chain.

-In the challenge, Airbus was looking for exceptional hardware, industrial processes, applications, or business models with relevance for space that are suitable to have a lasting influence on our daily lives.
-The focus was on solutions enabling sustainable infrastructures on earth and in space on topics such as, but not limited to:
+In the challenge, Airbus is looking for exceptional hardware, industrial processes, applications, or business models with relevance for space that promise to have a lasting influence on our daily lives.
+The focus is on solutions enabling sustainable and efficient innovations for space and earth on topics such as, but not limited to:

 OHB SE is an European aerospace and technology group and one of the major independent forces within the European aerospace industry.
 Approx. 2,500 experts and executives are working on central European aerospace programmes.